 About NSC Programs

-- The second STEM Bridge Strategy is a foundational component that provides an accelerated pathway into the newly designed programs of study.
-NSC needs assessment of working adults led to the conclusion that many students require more intensive, up-front development of the basic skills required for access to the technically demanding educational pathways into STEM occupations.
-The STEM Foundations course helps students bring their math, reading/writing, computer and critical thinking skills to the level necessary to take full advantage of the technical curriculum in one of the five programs.
-The STEM Bridge team developed a modularized set of curriculum “bundles” that can be adapted and inserted by colleges wherever needed to provide support for lower level learners who need to build foundational skills before entering the credit certificates.
-The innovative “STEM Foundations” course contains 22 interactive online modules in Math and workplace communication to support the FAST TRACKS program.
+The second STEM Bridge strategy provides an accelerated pathway into the newly designed programs of study for students who require more intensive, up-front development of the basic skills required for access to the technically demanding educational pathways.
+The STEM Foundations course helps students bring their math, reading/writing, computer and critical thinking skills to the level necessary to take full advance of the technical curriculum.
+The course is a modularized set of curriculum “bundles” that can be adapted and inserted by colleges wherever needed to provide support for lower level learners who need to build foundational skills before entering the credit certificate programs.
+The STEM Foundations course contains 22 interactive online modules in Math and workplace communication.

 - Math: The Number Line and Integers, Multiplying and Dividing Integers, Order of Operations (MDAS), Fractions, Conceptual Equality, Signed/Negative Value